Lopamudra: In Rigveda

-In Rigveda, hymns authored by 27 female rishis or rishikas reflect their success and progress as women intellectuals.
+In Rigveda, the hymns authored by 27 female rishis or rishikas reflect their success and progress as women intellectuals.
 These hymns are presented under three headings.
-The first group has hymns contributed by female rishis only such as by Vishwavara and Apale; Vishwavara's hymn is dedicated to Agni while Apale's hymn is about Indra.
-In the second group some are attributed to female rishis, particularly Lopamudra and Shashiyasi, wife of Taranta.
-Lopamudra's hymn has six verses in particular which have her name tag and are dedicated to Goddess Rati.
+The first group has hymns contributed by female rishis only such as by Vishwavara and Apale; Vishwavara's hymn is dedicated to Agni, while Apale's hymn is about Indra.
+In the second group, some are attributed to female rishis, particularly Lopamudra and Shashiyasi, wife of Taranta.
+Lopamudra's hymn, hymn number 179 in Book 1, has six verses dedicated to Goddess Rati.
 Her hymns elaborate on the relationship between husband and wife in order to follow celibacy.
-Lopamudra is credited to have composed hymn number 179 in the Rigveda.
-The third group of hymns, though attributed to female rishis are not identified by any author and deal mostly with mythological characters and representation of theoretical qualities.
+The third group of hymns, though attributed to female rishis, are not identified by any author and deal mostly with mythological characters and representation of theoretical qualities.
 In Rigveda Agastya and Lopamudra are considered as "mantra drashta" (seers who are discoverer of mantras).
 She is also mentioned in Yajurveda (17:11:36:20) Brihaddevtakara (4:57–59) and in Agama granthas, and hailed as "Mantradrika" (well versed in mantras) in Rigveda.

 In the translation of the Sanskrit text of the Rigveda by Ralph T.H.
 Griffith (1896), the hymns or sutras related to Agastya, Lopamudra and a disciple are titled "Rati" meaning love, which are six verses, two are by Lopamudra, two by Agastya, and the last two are to the credit of the disciple or Agastya.
 M. Bergaigne has commented that the hymn has mystical meaning, with Agastya identified as the heavenly Soma while Lopamudra represents her feminine attraction which fructifies in getting Agastya out of his "secret dwelling place".
 It is presented more as a dramatic dialogue between husband and wife with the student commenting his appreciation.
 The first two verses are expressions of Lopamudra's passion filled approach to her husband, highlighting his old age and his coolness towards her charms.

 Laurie L. Patton interprets Rigveda hymn 79 as representing Lopamudra in a state of "voracious sexuality".
 Initially resisted by Agastya, finally he is “overwhelmed.”
-Patton also states that "the final line of the hymn celebrates Agstya as having attained immortality both through children and through ascetic practice, while Lopamudra remains marked by sexual desire".
+Patton also states that "the final line of the hymn celebrates Agastya as having attained immortality both through children and through ascetic practice, while Lopamudra remains marked by sexual desire".
 According to Dr. Rameshchandra Mukhopadhyaya, Lopamudra's sutras say that men should go to women.
 Even the past rishis who attained knowledge of gods enjoyed women and "were never tired of it".
 Lopamudra's expression of frustration in this verse is a result of Agastya's abstinence from having sex with his wife.
 Her saying that she has become old is an expression of "pathos."
 Agastya explains in reply that this restraint was god created.
 Agastya succumbs to Lopamudra's entreaties and submits to her.
 In the last two verses the disciple of Agastya glorifies Agastya's "kindred points of love making and penance".